radusuciu/pytest-docker-compose-v2/README.md

 ### `function_scoped_container_getter`

-An object that fetches containers of the Docker `compose.container.Container` objects running during the test.
+An object that fetches containers of the Docker `python_on_whales.Container` objects running during the test.
 The containers are fetched using `function_scoped_container_getter.get('service_name')` These containers each have an extra attribute called `network_info` added to them.
 This attribute has a list of `pytest_docker_compose.NetworkInfo` objects.

 This information can be used to configure API clients and other objects that will connect to services exposed by the Docker containers in your tests.